tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 There is a more powerful way of finding out what a program is doing: using a debugger.
-However, people often shy away from debuggers because of their arcane interface.
+However, people often shy away from debuggers because of their arcane interfaces.
 This post contains five exercises to help you master the Python debugger.

 By the end of this post I hope that you will be substituting your ``print``